Quick Answer

 Practitioner Insight: What I See in Real Athletes

-At first, athletes may still perform reasonably well.
+At first, they may still perform reasonably well.

-However, over time these patterns can lead to:
+But over time, these habits often lead to:

 Action Steps — How to Start Fueling Like an Athlete Today

-If you want to improve your performance, start with these simple steps:
+IIf you want to improve your performance, start with these basics:

-- Build balanced meals with carbohydrates, protein, and healthy fats
+- Build meals around carbohydrates, protein, and healthy fats

 Frequently Asked Questions